MicrosoftDocs/architecture-center/docs/security/storage-data-encryption.md

 You can encrypt the virtual disk files to help prevent attackers from gaining access to the contents of the disk files in the event that an attacker is able to download the files.
-When attackers attempt to mount an encrypted disk files, they will not be able to because of the encryption.
+When attackers attempt to mount an encrypted disk file, they will not be able to because of the encryption.

 We recommend that you enable virtual disk encryption.